bevyengine/bevy-website/content/learn/book/storing-data/required-components.md

 In the previous section, we saw how simple components can be composed together to form complex entities.
 Often times, a given component will need certain other components in order to do anything useful.
-Using the components from the example in the previous section, it probably doesn't make much sense to mark an entity as a `Combatant` if it doesn't also have `Life`.
+Drawing from the example in the previous section, it probably doesn't make much sense to mark an entity as a `Combatant` if it doesn't also have `Life`.

-To help prevent errors of omission, and to simplify the task of spawning, Bevy let's you declare that a given component depends on the presence of another component:
+To help prevent errors of omission, and to simplify the task of spawning, Bevy lets you declare that a given component depends on the presence of another component:

 ```rust,hide_lines=1-2